valory-xyz/docs/docs/protocol/life_cycle_of_a_service.md

 ## Service states

 This section details the states of a service minted in the Autonolas Protocol, as well as how to transit between them.
-You need to connect your wallet to the [Autonolas Protocol web app](https://protocol.autonolas.network/) in order to execute the available actions in each state.
+You need to connect your wallet to the {{ autonolas_protocol_registry_dapp }} in order to execute the available actions in each state.
 The connected wallet will ask to approve any transaction.

 ### Pre-Registration